maxhayim/meshmonitor-llm-bridge/README.md

 # 📡🧠 LLM Bridge

-**LLM Bridge** is a LLM bridgefor [**MeshMonitor**](https://github.com/Yeraze/MeshMonitor) Script that allows users to interact with their chosen Large Language Model (OpenClaw, Ollama, OpenAI, etc.) over [**Meshstatic**](https://meshtastic.org/).
+**LLM Bridge** is a MeshMonitor script that enables interaction with your chosen Large Language Model (OpenClaw, Ollama, OpenAI-compatible APIs, etc.) over [**Meshtastic**](https://meshtastic.org/).

 Each user runs their own instance and connects it to the LLM provider of their choice.

 This repository contains:

-- `mm_llm_bridge.py` — the MeshMonitor script (runtime)
+- `mm_llm_bridge.py` — the MeshMonitor runtime script
 - `docs/` — GitHub Pages documentation (display only)

 ---

 ## What this does

-meshmonitor-llm-bridge enables:
+LLM Bridge enables:

 1) **Mesh → LLM**
    - Users send a command over Meshtastic
-   - MeshMonitor passes the message via MQTT
+   - MeshMonitor executes the script
-   - The bridge forwards it to the configured LLM
+   - The bridge forwards the prompt to the configured LLM
-   - The response is sent back over the mesh
+   - The response is returned back over the mesh

-2) **Per-user AI agents**
+2) **User-controlled AI agents**
    - Each person runs their own script
    - Each instance connects to its own LLM provider
-   - No centralized bot required
+   - No centralized AI service required

 Design goals:

 - KISS architecture
 - Provider-agnostic (OpenClaw today, something else tomorrow)
 - Lightweight responses suitable for LoRa
-- Personal deployment model (no shared cloud dependency required)
+- Safe message sizing for Meshtastic limits

 ---